 My favorite meal to avoid (or treat) cold and flu symptoms is a big pot of homemade chicken soup.
 This is probably the only soup I make where I will just drink the broth and be happy.
 MMMMMMmmm….

-I like to start by making my chicken soup (or any soup, for that matter) with mirepoix (onion, carrot and celery), salt and pepper.
+First, I like to start by making my chicken soup (or any soup, for that matter) with mirepoix (basically chopped onion, carrot and celery), salt and pepper.
 I let this sweat and then add minced garlic and ginger.
 I like ginger because it tastes good and is supposed to help with various stomach problems.
 Win-win, am I right?